 Creating Your Plan of Study

-The advising staff of the MBA-PM Program welcomes your questions and encourages you to consult with an advisor at any time during your studies to discuss a personalized plan of study.
+The Professional MBA Program advising staff welcomes your questions and encourages you to consult with an advisor at any time during your studies to discuss a personalized plan of study.

 However, we know there are times when meeting with an advisor just isn't possible.
 To get you started, we have compiled a list of resources online for you to utilize at your convenience.